Imagine that you’ve just gotten off the plane in a new city for a much-needed vacation.

 Our modal verb activities are split into two main groups: role plays and verb contrasts.
 They’re designed to get students using modal verbs in real-world situations, so that they seem relevant and memorable to students.

 If you find that these types of activities work for your students, you can take it up a level with authentic English teaching platforms like FluentU.
-With FluentU, students can watch real English videos, such as movie trailers, news clips, inspiring talks and more, which have been transformed into language learning experiences.

 They’ll get interactive captions, flashcards and exercises to make sure they understand and retain any unfamiliar words in the videos.
 There are numerous videos featuring modal verbs, as well as a range of other vocabulary and grammar categories.